antononcube/Raku-Jupyter-Converter/README.md

   - [X] DONE Simple delegation for Mathematica and Org-mode
   - [X] DONE Have a method option in `from-jupyter`
   - [X] DONE Corresponding CLI changes
+  - I am not sure how needed this functionality is, after I made `from-markdown` being able to take pipeline input.
+    - See "Markdown::Grammar:ver<0.6.4>:auth<zef:antononcube>:api<1>"
 - [ ] TODO Compare package's HTML and POD6 converters outputs to those of "Markdown::Grammar"

 ------